 Eventually, the Medici became the most powerful family in Florence due to strong ties with the Vatican and their banking channels throughout Europe and monopolized the Republic into a set of cronies.
 While it was a little corrupt, they financed Europe out of the dark ages and into the Renaissance.
 Mostly by using their funds for many public art projects that spread wealth throughout the land.
 At this point, they moved the government into their residence, Palazzo Pitti, and Palazzo Signoria became Palazzo Vecchio.

-Today, the government is run from Palazzo Vecchio where the city council makes civic decisions.
-The main square is decorated with statues, fresco and fountains.
+Today, the government is run from Palazzo Vecchio, where the city council makes civic decisions.
+The main square is decorated with statues, frescos, and fountains.
 It is a wonderful place to walk through and great for photos.
-While there you should check out:
+While there, you should check out:

 Loggia dei Lanzi

-This is a covered stage-like area famed by archways on two sides.
-It is home to many open air sculptures that you can see without spending a dime.
+This is a covered stage-like area famed for archways on two sides.
+It is home to many open-air sculptures that you can see without spending a dime.

 Copy of David

-One of the many copy’s of Michelangelo’s David.
+One of the many copies of Michelangelo’s David.